Student unionism in Australia: History

-Early student unions

-The history of student union in Australian universities broadly reflects the changing nature of the student body in the Australian tertiary system.
-The earliest student body was a largely wealthy group.
-Entry into the University system was only available to the privileged and wealthy.
-The associations formed by this body reflected the social associations formed by this class of Australians: they were largely voluntary and focused on extending the social opportunities of their members.
-In the late 19th and early 20th century, at each University these organisations developed closer links with one another, and eventually transformed into unified student associations.

-The rise of radicalism
+The rise of Australian student unions

-By the 1930s, the Australian Labor Party was proving to be politically attractive to small groups of University students.
-These students formed Labour Clubs, dedicated to the ideas of the labour movement, and began to contest for leadership of student associations.
-The Labor Clubs were often opposed by independent conservative students, but often conservative students lacked the vast activist apparatus built up under the Labour Clubs.
+The National Union of Australian University Students was formed in 1937, and held its first council meeting in 1938.
+The meetings were held annually and council members would initially discuss issues of textbook availability, scholarship awards, and daily student, though during World War II, the council would also discuss the extent to which universities and university students should be able to support the war efforts.

 In the 1950s, the composition of the student body changed radically.
 The Menzies Government founded new technically oriented universities, like the University of New South Wales, and expanded the role of the technical tertiary colleges.
 This was in response to a perceived lack of graduate labour in the Australian economy.
 Increasingly, working class students were able to access University through teacher-training schemes, veterinary preference schemes, and other avenues.
 Bonded in labour to a government authority, these students could exert some level of pressure against their future "employer" by joining a union and protecting the rights of newer graduates with little real life experience and new to the workforce.
 A similar wave of increased tertiary funding in the 1970s under the Whitlam Government saw the foundation of mostly regional tertiary campuses.
 The opening up of higher education to a broader social group coincided with a period of popular student unionism in the 1960s, '70s and '80s.